mde/ejs/docs/4-models.md

-Geddy uses the [Model](http://github.com/mde/model) module for it's model layer.
-It's an abstract ORM that is compatible with many different types of databases, from Postgres to in memory, and MongoDB ro Riak.
+Geddy uses the [Model](http://github.com/mde/model) module for its model layer.
+Model is an abstract ORM that is compatible with many different types of databases, including Postgres, in-memory, MongoDB and Riak.

 * * *

-#### definition
+#### summary
 Model uses a pretty simple syntax for defining a model.
 (It should look familiar to anyone who has used an ORM like ActiveRecord, DataMapper, Django's models, or SQLAlchemy.)

 * * *